arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/Examples.md

   after the restore.
 This will reduce the number of network hops needed during the restore.
 - **Restore Parallelization**: if the collections are not restored in parallel, the restore speed is highly affected.
-Parallel restore can be done from v3.4.0 by using the _threads_ option of _arangorestore_.
+A parallel restore can be done from v3.4.0 by using the `--threads`_ option of _arangorestore_.
-  Before v3.4.0 it is possible to achieve parallelization in other ways.
+  Before v3.4.0 it is possible to achieve parallelization by restoring on multiple _Coordinators_ at the same time.
+Depending on your specific case, parallelizing on multiple _Coordinators_ can still be useful even when the `--threads` option is in use (from v.3.4.0).

+{% hint 'tip' %}
 Please refer to the [Fast Cluster Restore](FastClusterRestore.md) page for further operative details on how to take into account, when restoring using _arangorestore_, the two factors described above.
+{% endhint %}

 ### Restoring collections with sharding prototypes